maxsloef/anthropic-quickstarts/computer-use-demo/README.md

 # Claude's p5.js Playground

 A creative coding environment where Claude can express itself through generative art using p5.js.
-See tweet thread for examples: [todo]
+See tweet thread for examples: [https://x.com/maxsloef/status/1876037686894444656](https://x.com/maxsloef/status/1876037686894444656)

 ## How It Works